Advanced R answers

 left_join(methylation.annotation)

-child.variants %>%
+child_variants %>%

 select(ALT,REF) %>%